 As we continued our exploration of the coastline, we came across a garden where the palms looked slightly different then the others.
 After a close investigation, it turned out we had located a Banana tree garden on South Padre Island.

 After spending the day exploring the island from the shoreline.
 We were ready to figure out what we were going to do for dinner for the evening.
 After looking through all the local restaurants on the map, we decided on a place called The Lookout Bar & Refuge.

 After eating so much food in one day.
 We decided to end the day with a sunset walk on the beach.
-We are gonna have to go home soon, before we can only be rolled home.
+We had to go home soon, before we had to be rolled home.
 Because South Padre Island has feed us well.